Herpetic Whitlow in Children: Care Instructions

 Herpetic whitlow is a finger infection.
 It's usually caused by the herpes virus that causes cold sores.
 It can spread to a finger from a cold sore in or around your child's mouth.

-An area of your child's finger may be red.
+An area of your child's finger may be red and swollen.
 It may have a small group of blisters.
-Your child's finger also may hurt, itch, or tingle.
+They are clear at first, then turn yellow.
+Over a few weeks, the blisters break open, crust over, and then heal.
+Your child's finger may hurt, itch, or tingle.

 The finger should get better on its own.
-This may take a few weeks.
 But whitlow may come back to the same area of the finger.

 The doctor may prescribe medicines to help fight the herpes virus.
-You may be asked to cover your child's finger with a bandage.
-This can help avoid spreading the infection.
+Covering your child's finger with a bandage can help to avoid spreading the infection.

 • If your doctor told you how to care for your child's finger, follow your doctor's instructions.
 If you did not get instructions, follow this general advice:

 • Wash the area with clean water 2 times a day.
-Don't use hydrogen peroxide or alcohol, which can slow healing.
+Don't use hydrogen peroxide or alcohol.
+They can slow healing.

 • You may cover the area with a thin layer of petroleum jelly, such as Vaseline, and a nonstick bandage.